 This table cooker features an ignition piezo (2200 with).
 You can alter the intensity of the flame.
 This stove has a fixed enamelled pot that can be cleaned easily and provides stability while cooking.
 It also has a safety lock to ensure safety.
 The gas cartridge can be taken off.

 Lixada Portable Camping Stove is a folding wood stove that folds in seconds and is flat enough to fit into your bag.
-It’s made of sturdy stainless steel that serves as a platform to provide stability for your cooking equipment.
+This is a sturdy stainless steel gas stove that serves as a platform to provide stability for your cooking equipment.
 It is also extremely robust.

 It has an opening for adding wood.
 There are also air vents that provide excellent airflow and make burning efficient.